 VIC 20 and Commodore 64 are trademarks of Commodore Electronics Ltd. Atari is a registered trademark of Atari, Inc. IBM PC is a registered trademark of International Business Machines.
-Pharaoh's Curse Oubliette is a trademark of ISA Software
+Pharaoh's Curse is a trademark of Synapse Software.
+Oubliette is a trademark of ISA Software